- Case Studies

 In this way, IWC blends their online presence with an in-store experience perfectly, catching any sales that might be lost by distraction or a desire to see and feel a watch before spending almost $4,000 on it.

-Now comes the question: What can you do for your luxury brand?
+Now comes the question: How can you improve your digital luxury marketing strategy?

 Like IWC, you can provide a seamless experience between your online properties and brick-and-mortar stores.
 Since so many people use the Internet for research before they buy something, it makes sense that both experiences should flow together.